ashryaagr/Fairness.jl/docs/src/algorithms.md

 # Fairness Algorithms
-MLJFair provides with various algorithms that can help in mitigating bias and improving fairness metrics.
+Fairness provides with various algorithms that can help in mitigating bias and improving fairness metrics.

 ## Introduction
 These algorithms are wrappers.